gov-cy/govcy-frontend-renderer/README.md

 - **site.title**: the title of the site.
 It is used in the `<title>`, `<meta property="og:title"` and `<meta property="twitter:title"` tags of the head.
 - **site.description**: the description of the site.
 It is used in the `<meta name="description"`, `<meta property="og:description"` and `<meta property="twitter:description"` tags of the head.
 - **site.url**: the URL of the site.
 It is used in the `<meta property="og:url"` and `<meta property="twitter:url"` tags of the head.
 - **site.cdn.dist**: the CDN of the site.
 It is used to define the URL of the CDN used for the CSS and JS files.
+If you need to change the version of the CDN, you can do it by changing this value (in this case you will need to change the `site.cdn.cssIntegrity` and `site.cdn.jsIntegrity` values as well)
 - **site.cdn.cssIntegrity**: the integrity of the CSS file.
 It is used to define the integrity of the CSS file.
+If you need to change the version of the CDN, you will need to change this value. https://www.srihash.org/ can help you generate the integrity value.
 - **site.cdn.jsIntegrity**: the integrity of the JS file.
 It is used to define the integrity of the JS file.
+If you need to change the version of the CDN, you will need to change this value. https://www.srihash.org/ can help you generate the integrity value.
 - **pageData.title**: the title of the page.
 It is used in the `<title>`, `<meta property="og:title"` and `<meta property="twitter:title"` tags of the head.
 - **pageData.layout**: the layout of the page.
 It is used to define the layout (or page template) of the page, which is defined in the `layouts/govcyBase.njk` template.
 - **pageData.mainLayout**: the main layout of the page.
 It can be either `two-thirds` or `max-width`.